mietzen/catch-all-autofill/README.md

 ## Todo

-- Refactoring:
-  - Folder structure
-- Check if E-Mail is valid or collides with existing
 - Json export should save all settings!
 - Json import
 - Github backup option (Json export) <https://stackoverflow.com/a/69290756/6847446> (GraphQL)